Final episode of The Colbert Report: Background

 The Late Show with Stephen Colbert premiered on September 8, 2015.
-The Colbert Report was replaced on Comedy Central by The Nightly Show with Larry Wilmore hosted by Larry Wilmore, a contributor for The Daily Show.
-The Nightly Show with Larry Wilmore premiered on January 19, 2015.
+On January 19, 2015, The Colbert Report was replaced on Comedy Central by The Nightly Show with Larry Wilmore, hosted by Larry Wilmore, a contributor for The Daily Show.

 Production and broadcast

-When commenting on the final week of The Colbert Report Colbert stated "Our last week of shows are going to be really special, just like every other week".
+When commenting on the final week of The Colbert Report, Colbert stated, "Our last week of shows are going to be really special, just like every other week".

 The closing credits offer an apology to Doris Kearns Goodwin (as part of a running gag on the series), and feature the song "Holland, 1945" by Neutral Milk Hotel, as a tribute to Colbert's father and two of his older brothers, Peter and Paul, who were killed in the crash of Eastern Air Lines Flight 212 when he was 10 years old.

 The final episode originally aired in the United States on Thursday, December 18, 2014, at 11:30 (EST), where the show has aired throughout the entire run.
-Earlier that same day Comedy Central aired an all day marathon featuring archived episodes from the show's run leading up to the final episode, with a break in the marathon for that night's episode of The Daily Show.
+Earlier that same day, Comedy Central aired an all-day marathon featuring archived episodes from the show's run leading up to the final episode, with a break in the marathon for that night's episode of The Daily Show.

 Cameos

-During the episode Colbert sings the 1939 song "We'll Meet Again" in its entirety alongside a large group a recognizable figures, most of which had previously made guest appearances on the show.
+During the episode, Colbert sings the 1939 song "We'll Meet Again" in its entirety alongside a large group a recognizable figures, most of which had previously made guest appearances on the show.
 The group featured celebrities, musicians, political figures, television personalities, film directors, news anchors, journalists, people involved in the military, writers, activists, and other prominent people not in the aforementioned categories.
 The crowd also featured the staff of the show, members of Colbert's family, and fictional characters.
 The majority of the crowd assembled inside the studio, while others were pre-taped in advance.